Ireri76/fashion-MNIST/README.md

-README
-Overview
+Overview:
-This study utilizes the Fashion MNIST dataset, accessible from Fashion MNIST dataset.
-This dataset comprises 10 distinct fashion labels: T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, and Ankle boots.
+This study utilizes the Fashion MNIST dataset, accessible from the Fashion MNIST dataset.
+This dataset comprises 10 distinct fashion labels: T-shirts/tops, Trousers, Pullovers, Dresses, Coats, Sandals, Shirts, Sneakers, Bags, and Ankle boots.
 The project includes two major assignments:
 1. Convolutional Neural Network (CNN):
 Develop a CNN with six layers using Keras in both Python and R to classify the Fashion MNIST dataset.
 2. Prediction: